 < Back to Oral History project: Tennessee BBQ

-Ricky Parker has been working sixteen to twenty hour days, six days a week at Scott’s Barbecue since he was thirteen years old.
+Ricky Parker started working at Scott’s Barbecue in 1976 at the age of fourteen, taking over ownership of the business in 1989.
+He works sixteen to twenty hour days, six days a week.
 He never stops working, so it’s hard to tell if he is joking when he says he exhausts four to five pair of shoes each year.
 He is consumed by barbecue, famously repeating that he is more married to the job than to his wife.

 Ricky cooks whole hog barbecue.
 He recognizes that he is “original,” that he is doing something “special,” and that he is “a dying breed.”
 This may all be true, but at the most fundamental level he respects the craft and tradition of the whole hog and his teacher Early Scott.
 It is very telling that only recently—after twenty years of owning the business—has Ricky added his own name to the signage, it is now Scott’s Parker’s Barbecue.